 To give you some idea of how small these fine particles are, a human hair is approximately 100 micrometers thick.
 HEPA filtration is designed to capture 99.97% of particles one-third of one micrometer in size.

 HEPA filtration is an important and valuable feature to have as part of your vacuum cleaner.
 So how can you be sure that you are getting true HEPA filtration?
+Read our HEPA vacuum buying guide to help you decide.
 Let's start with certified HEPA filters.

 The best HEPA filters are certified to meet stringent standards, such as the European Norm 1822 (also referred to as EN 1822) for filtration performance, and are identified with a certification number.
 Certified HEPA filters are also known as True or Absolute HEPA filters.
 European companies often refer to them as S-Class filters.